How to use Google Trends for SEO

 Over time

-Additionally, while most SEO tools offer just a single monthly estimate, Google Trends reveals the trajectory of search interest over months, years, or even decades.
+Plus, while most SEO tools offer just a single monthly estimate, Google Trends reveals the trajectory of search interest over months, years, or even decades.

 It’s like the difference between knowing a stock is $100 versus knowing it’s $100, up from $50 a year ago.

 The latter not only tells you where you are, but shows you the momentum behind it.
 As we’ll see later in the guide, this is crucial for making informed, strategic decisions that can make or break your SEO success.
+(Learn more about the advantages and disadvantages of Google Trends.)

 Step 1: Choosing the right topic